hashicorp/vault/website/source/docs/secrets/kv/kv-v2.html.md

 $ vault secrets enable -version=2 kv
 ```

-Additionally, the v2 `kv` secrets engine is enabled by default at the
+Additionally, when running a dev-mode server, the v2 `kv` secrets engine is enabled by default at the
-path `secret/` in case of the "Dev" Server.
+path `secret/` (for non-dev serers, it is currently v1).
 It can be disabled, moved, or enabled multiple times at
 different paths.
 Each instance of the KV secrets engine is isolated and unique.

 ## Upgrading from Version 1